872131018/phpcli_EmailChallenge/readme.txt

 #subject for each of the messages processed.

 During the onsite interview, I will provide a different message archive for you to process using your code.

+# this is for easy cleanup between runs
+rm -rf email_archive/ sampleEmails.tar